ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # Combining required and optional positional arguments

-Now we can combine both required and positional arguments:
+Now we can combine both required and positional arguments in one method definition:

 ```ruby
 def foo(arg1, arg2 = 'default value')